 - Graduate departments begin to notify the Financial Aid Office of any department support you'll receive.
 (This needs to happen before the Financial Aid Office awards any other funding.)

-- Continue to check your ucsd.edu e-mail account often for important communications from your department and the Financial Aid Office.
+- Continue to check your ucsd.edu e-mail account often for important communications from your department and the Financial Aid and Scholarships Office.

 - Begin saving money for expenses that you'll need to pay before you receive your fall quarter financial aid.

-- If your department has notified the Financial Aid Office of your department awards, the Financial Aid Office will determine your eligibility for Direct Unsubsidized and/or Grad PLUS Loans.
+- If your department has notified the Financial Aid and Scholarships Office of your department awards, the Financial Aid Office will determine your eligibility for Direct Unsubsidized and/or Grad PLUS Loans.

 - Review your financial aid status and view and accept your awards using the Financial Aid tool.